turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

   end
 ```

 This is very similar to our original implementation.
-The main difference is that instead of comparing the objects and determing which is "greater or lesser", we are comparing their attributes to each other.
+The main difference is that instead of comparing the objects and determining which is "greater or lesser", we are comparing their attributes to each other.

 And so, the max_by enumerable works similarly.